rick/long-refactorings-talk/talk.md

 ---

-   - if, on the other hand, you're working on a system that people are using,
-     - you once again don't have unlimited time and resources
-     - so you have to make choices about what you work on
-       - -- because the time you spend working on one thing is time not spent working on another thing
-    - seen under that light, wankery is a waste of resources
-    - what about the reasons for refactoring we looked at?
-      - wankery -- well, it's a waste of time
-      - refactoring to understand a system -- is useful if it is directed towards implementing a feature or fixing a bug, otherwise it might well be wankery
-      - refactoring to bring behavior under test -- is generally just wasteful, unless it's being immediately driven by fixing a bug or implementing a feature
-      - refactoring to extract code for reuse -- is wasteful unless we have reached the point where a new feature is ready to use that extraction, otherwise, it's just wankery
-      - refactoring to improve some facet of the system -- is generally a good reason to refactor, presuming improving that facet of the system is the most important thing you could be working on right now, otherwise it's actually wasteful, hence, wankery
-      - refactoring to make room for a new feature -- is great, presuming you're implementing that feature right now, otherwise it's wankery
-      - refactoring to prepare to fix a bug -- also great, if you're fixing the bug right now, otherwise ... wankery.
-   - so, basically, if you are implementing an important feature or fixing an important bug, then refactoring, right now, at the point of pain, is useful, and most other things are wankery

-   - optimization, part deux
      - many, maybe even most, refactorings are trivial, or at least small
        - there's really no estimation involved -- look at the code, start making the changes
        - we're using techniques in Martin Fowler's _Refactoring_ book, basically